-I LOVE finding a deal.
-It makes me feel all warm and fuzzy inside.
-I am also lazy, which is why 99% of my shopping is done online.
+I absolutely love finding a good deal.
+I’m also a bit lazy, which is why 99% of my shopping is done online.
 As a (self-appointed) expert online shopper, I have a few tips and tricks on incredibly easy ways to save money while shopping online.

 You have probably seen the commercials with people telling you how much money they have saved using Ebates and thought “That seems too good to be true.
 There has to be a catch.”

-Let me explain to you how Ebates works and you will see why using it is a no-brainer.
+I’ll breakdown how Ebates works and you’ll see why using it is a no-brainer.